 With the lack of regulatory enforcement affecting amusement parks and the lack of available statistics regarding theme park injuries, many park operators feel that they do not need to take responsibility for injuries sustained by their customers.
 As a result, they do whatever it takes to delay or deny payment for injury claims or to settle them quickly for a fraction of the true costs incurred by the victims.

-At Arnold & Itkin, our Houston personal injury attorneys have experience in holding large corporations such as amusement parks accountable when their negligent behavior leads to injuries.
+At Arnold & Itkin, our amusement park attorneys have experience in holding large corporations such as amusement parks accountable when their negligent behavior leads to injuries.
 If you or a loved one sustained an injury of any type while visiting an amusement park, regardless of its severity, you may be entitled to compensation.
 The important thing now is to find out about your rights by speaking with a lawyer.

-Contact a personal injury attorney from our firm today for a free consultation: (888) 493-1629.
+Contact our firm today for a free consultation: (888) 493-1629.
 We've recovered billions of dollars on behalf of our clients and remain ready to take on major amusement parks.